1. Charge card

 Depending on the agreements made, you or your fleet manager will receive the charge card by post on the date entered.
 The charge card is immediately ready for use.

-1.3 How do use a charge card
+1.3 How does a charge card work

 The charge card contains an RFID chip that communicates with the charging point's RFID reader.
-Once the charging cable is plugged into the charging point and the car or the fixed cable from the charging point is plugged into the car, you start the charging session by holding the charge card in front of the RFID reader.
-The RFID reader is built in behind the following icon:
+Once the charging cable is plugged into the charging station and the car or the fixed cable from the charging station is plugged into the car, you start the charging session by holding the charge card in front of the RFID reader.
+Read more

-If you would like to let friends or family charge at your home charging point, then purchase a 'Friends and Family card'.
+If you would like to let friends or family charge at your home charging station, then consider a Friends and Family charge card.
 Consumption via this charge card will obviously not be reimbursed by your employer.
-Request your 'Friends and Family card' here.
+Read more here.

 2. Charging